 However, short of being able to control the minds of other people, we can control and allow the acquisition of guns by law-abiding citizens (e.g., those who do not have a history of social violence, mental illness, or criminal activity).
 Now obviously, there will be those that will slip through the system.
-Just as the saying goes, ‘there are two types of sailboat operators –those who have run aground and –those who about to run aground,’ there are and will be those gun owners who might fit the category of exclusion but have yet to flip the mental switch.
+Just as the saying goes, ‘there are two types of sailboat operators –those who have run aground and –those who about to run aground,’ there are and will be those who are bordering on mental instability but have yet to flip the mental switch.

 The solution that I speak of is the mandatory registration of all guns.
 (For purposes of this article guns will mean both handguns and rifles of all types).

 So, what is the concern here?
 Most of what I have been hearing is fear from U.S. citizens, that if their gun is registered, then the Federal Government will have the ability to come to your home and seize your guns.
 Quite frankly, I find that whole concept paranoid and absurd, given what it would take to accomplish that goal.

 The Second Amendment to the Constitution of the United States reads: